 Generally speaking, the fewer payment cards a business accepts, the fewer opportunities it has to make sales in-store and online.
 However, it’s understandable that a new business may not wish to begin with a merchant account that accepts every card imaginable, and would rather add more brands as marketing research reveals the benefits.

 If you own a new business and aren’t sure which cards to accept, processing cards from PCI DSS compliant companies is a good start.
-These include Visa, MasterCard, American Express, Discover, and JCB as these card brands are used worldwide.
+These include Visa, MasterCard, American Express, and Discover as these card brands are used worldwide.

 2. Accepting Enough Currencies